A nonreligious publication sponsored by www.UnitedChurchOfPeace.com

 Please consider sharing this website or a printout with others!

 By sharing this weblink or a printout with others, you can make their lives more heavenly too!
 Email is one of the most effective (and easy! ...and free!) ways to do this.
 Simply email your group with the weblink HeavenlyHere.com and tell them you like it and are recommending it to others.
 Word-of-mouth, Facebook wallposts and messages, and Tweeting are also great ways to spread information.
-If you'd like to distribute wallet cards to spread the word, just email email@example.com and she'll send them to you at cost.
 Thank you in advance for any and all efforts you make.
-They're truly appreciated and I feel certain will help make our world an even better place.
+They're truly appreciated and will certainly contribute toward making our world an even better place.

 This publication was written by Dee Dee Boniecki, pastor of United Church of Peace (www.UnitedChurchOfPeace.com), with revisions made per generous proofreading by beloved friends Russell Black, Tom Fenix, Duana Welch, Steve Johnson, and Donna Skulman.
-If you liked this publication, you might enjoy other writings and websites authored by me.
-At www.BecomeHappier.Freevar.com, there's an uplifting and potentially life-changing booklet presenting 9 principles that can enhance all aspects of your life.
-The site also has fun articles, heartwarming stories, jokes, and other great stuff to put plenty of smiles on your face.
+If you liked this publication, you might also enjoy "How To Become Happier" at www.BecomeHappier.Freevar.com.
+How To Become Happier is a free, uplifting, and potentially life-changing booklet presenting 9 principles that can enhance all aspects of your life.
+The site also has fun articles, heartwarming stories, jokes, and other great stuff to put smiles on your face.
 Although H.T.B.H. and Heavenly Here are nonreligious publications, Dee Dee also has published a Christian (nontraditional) publication at www.OurWonderfulGod.com.